This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Leave some room for souvenirs (because we know you’ll find something you can’t resist).

 Souvenir idea: If you’re looking for a small, affordable souvenir, grab a flag from each destination.
 Every time we travel somewhere new, we grab one and add it to a vase in our kitchen.
-Special memory + great conversation piece when guests come over.
+It’s a special memory and a great conversation piece when guests come over.